jonmikeli/azureiotdevicesimulator5-dps/README.md

 The simulator has the capability to call the DPS with the provided configuration and get an IoT Hub connection string according to the policies configured in it.
 More details [here](sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md).

-The simulator is prepared to work with different types of settings situations.
+The simulator has been designed to work in different provisioning use cases.
  1-If the simulator has no connection string, a provisioning process is initiated.
    This process requires a DPS configuration to be set (details [here](sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md)).
    The DPS configuration can be provided by: